 What are Postmates and Grubhub?

 Postmates and Grubhub are two of the most popular food delivery services right now.
-They’re fairly similar, but there are a couple of key differences that might make one stand out to drivers and customers.
+They’re fairly similar side hustle apps, but there are a couple of key differences that might make one stand out to drivers and customers.

 Postmates is known for delivering anything, anywhere, anytime.
-You can Postmates groceries, takeout from restaurants, fast food, drug store essentials, and whatever other random things you want.
+You can order groceries, takeout from restaurants, fast food, drug store essentials, and whatever other random things you want.

-Postmates calls itself the “whatever-you-can-think-of delivery app.”
+Postmates has called itself the “whatever-you-can-think-of delivery app.”
 They’ve even shared some wild celebrity orders to give you an idea of what you can Postmate.

 - Demi Lovato used Postmates to order a single Twinkie

-- Kendall Jenner had them deliver a space heater from Target
+- Kylie Jenner had them deliver "3 cozy blankets" from Target

 - Chance the Rapper had Postmates deliver adult coloring books and men’s swim trunks